scripting/outlineBrowser2/README.md

 ### Status of the project

-I forked this from the previous outlineBrowser written years ago.
+I forked this from the <a href="https://github.com/scripting/outlineBrowser">previous outlineBrowser</a> written years ago.

 I want to be able to fix stuff without worrying about backward compatibility.